Three protests, three tunes – Alec Ash

 Other demonstrations, and other songs, also dotted the city.
 Some were pro-Beijing: a gaggle of mainland patriots carrying the PRC flag who clashed with pro-democracy protesters holding signs for imprisoned Nobel Peace laureate Liu Xiaobo, whose late-term cancer would kill him days later.
 One fringe group waved the Union Jack instead, blaring ‘God Save the Queen’ out of a boombox and calling for re-unification with the UK.
 That day marked a decade after my first trip to Hong Kong, on the tenth anniversary of the handover, and I had not expected the mood to be so dejected ten years later that a minority would even wish for the British – who did precious little too late to ensure democracy there – to return.

 Now, another two years on, song has returned to the streets of Hong Kong.
 Marches against a loosely-worded law that could allow for extradition to China of political dissidents reached more than a million participants, according to organizers, on June ninth and 16th.
 The anthem of choice this time around was ‘Sing Hallelujah to the Lord,’ a simple Christian song of praise that both emphasized the peaceful nature of the demonstrations (dubbed “riots” by the authorities) and arguably offered some protection for religious expression.
 It was heard everywhere, to the point that protesters were threatening to sing it again if police got trigger happy on the tear gas.
-Their protest was a success, at least for now: the Legislative Council has suspended deliberation on the bill, and as of publication has not announced when they will take it up again.
+Their protest was a success, at least for now: the Legislative Council has suspended the bill, and as of publication has not announced when they will take it up again.

 Today, another march will stall the heart of Hong Kong, as is tradition every July 1.
 The city is more polarized than ever, as politics splits residents apart, pitting those who flip the bird against those who don’t want to rock the boat.
 The future of the city’s freedoms is deeply uncertain, even more so for the restrictions on media and education that are sure to trickle down from the top (and the north) in the wake of these youthful protests.
-But whatever the situation, the people will still be there, singing for Hong Kong. ∎
+But whatever the politics, the people will still be there, singing for Hong Kong. ∎